-CLT Ltd have been improving the English communication skills of Premier League footballers for the last 10 years.
+CLT Ltd have been improving the English communication skills of Premier League footballers for the last 10 years with it’s weekly English courses.
 We started working with the First Team Support Manager at Manchester City FC in 2008.
 Clare contacted CLT as the club required foreign football players to improve their English communication skills on the pitch, in training sessions and during pre-match briefings at the Premier League Club.
 During that time many First Team players have improved their English skills including Pablo Zabaleta, David Silva and goalkeeper Willy Caballero.
 Since then we have worked with other Clubs including Stoke City FC, Bolton Wanderers FC and Nottingham Forest FC.

 English for Football Programmes